 |Widget 2||101 - 500||3.99||September 15, 2020|

-We will need the following information to set up your creator page:
+We’lll need the following to set up your creator page:

-Briefly introduce your brand.
-This text is public-facing and will be used for all projects created under this brand.
+Briefly introduce your company (or just yourself, if you work alone).
+This text is public-facing and will be used for all projects created by this company.

 Please provide a PNG or JPG logo file.
+If you don’t have a logo, you can use a headshot of yourself.
 High resolution is preferred.

-You can link to your homepage from your creator page.
+Provide the URL for a link to your company’s homepage from your creator page.

 Name, email address and title (if applicable).
 Private members will not be listed on the campaign page, but will receive questions submitted through the campaign page.
 Public members will both be listed on the campaign page and receive submitted questions.
 You should also provide an image to serve as an avatar to represent each of the public members on Crowd Supply.
 You can simply provide the image you want to use, or you can use a gravatar.com account.